HiveDesk

 This labor law guide for the Netherlands has important information for businesses looking to hire employees or contractors in the country.
 The Netherlands is a country in Europe.

-For 2023, the Netherlands’ economy remains robust as one of the top economies in Europe, with GDP growth continuing at a steady pace.
+The Netherlands remains one of the top economies in Europe, with a nominal GDP of approximately USD 1.32 trillion (2025).
+After 1.9% GDP growth in 2025, forecasts for 2026 project growth of 1.0%–1.2%.
 The nation’s economy is diverse, underpinned by strong sectors such as agriculture, manufacturing, energy, logistics, and financial services.
-Importantly, the technology sector has been expanding rapidly, bolstering the Netherlands’ reputation as an innovation hub.
+The technology sector continues to expand rapidly, bolstering the Netherlands’ reputation as an innovation hub.

 The official currency of the Netherlands is the Euro (EUR).